-Specificity of classes 1-3 Teachers in grades 1-3 note that their specificity is clearly different from older classes because children are dependent on their parents for help: - They need help in using the equipment and using tools during classes: - They need help in doing and sending back their homework (printing, scanning, etc.); According to many teachers, this widens the differences between children from families where parents have time to participate in the child's distance education, and children from families that lack this time.
+Specificity of classes 1-3 Teachers in grades 1-3 note that their specificity is clearly different from older classes because children are dependent on their parents for help: - They need help in using the equipment and using different apps and tools during classes; - They need help in doing and sending back their homework (printing, scanning, etc.); According to many teachers, this widens the differences between children from families where parents have time to participate in the child's distance education, and children from families that lack this time.
 Some teachers emphasise that the specificity of the core curriculum of grades 1-3 gives teachers greater flexibility in rescheduling the curricular material to the time after the pandemic.

 My heart is bleeding because I know that some children just won't do anything.
 And they will have to deal with a horrible backlog, it pains me to think how much catching up they will need to do.
-(IDI, K, 0-5 years of teaching, private and public school, Pomeranian Voivodeship) 7 - Other issues SPOŁ ED Children with disability certificates
+(IDI, K, 0-5 years of teaching, private and public school, Pomeranian Voivodeship)

-In integrated schools, teachers point out the specific difficulties in children with certificates.
+Children with special needs In schools for students with special needs, teachers point out the specific difficulties in children with certificates.
 In their case, distance education means a significant, time-consuming involvement of parents.
 As a consequence, some of them do not participate in distance education at all, experience exclusion, and others participate to a very limited extent.
-The participation of an assisting teacher in all lessons and direct cooperation with parents in limiting material for these students was mentioned as good practice.
-Some teachers also indicated that children who are close to receiving a disability certificate also experience problems, as well as children with specific difficulties (reduced intellectual capabilities, shyness, stuttering).
+The participation of an assisting teacher in all lessons and direct cooperation with parents in decreasing the amount of work for these students was mentioned as good practice.
+Some teachers also indicated problems faced by children who do not have official certificates of special needs, as as well as children with specific difficulties (reduced intellectual capabilities, shyness, stuttering).
 At the same time, in the case of the latter, it turns out that distance education is beneficial and helps to fulfil the child's potential.